What is a Communication Professional or Language Service Professional?

 Communication support is provided by Communication Professionals (or Language Service Professionals) for hard of hearing, deaf, deafened, Deaf and deafblind people in situations such as a work meeting, job interview, GP consultation, courtroom etc.

-The Equality Act 2010 states that we are entitled to equality of access at work, in education and for the purposes of everyday services.
+The Equality Act 2010 states that people with hearing loss are entitled to equality of access at work, in education and for the purposes of everyday services.
 This means, for example, that a local authority organising a public meeting should provide some form of communication support.

 What kinds of Communication Professionals are there?

-Verbatim Speech to Text Reporters (STTR – sometimes known as Palantypists)
+Verbatim Speech to Text Reporters (STTR – sometimes known as Palantypists or Stenographers)

-Using a special phonetic keyboard linked to a laptop computer, the spoken word is transformed into the written word and often displayed on a computer screen or a large screen at the front of the meeting.
+Using a special phonetic keyboard linked to a laptop computer, Speech-to-Text-Reporters transform the spoken word into writing and display what’s being said on a computer screen or a large screen at the front of the meeting.
 The STTR works at speed and so the odd imperfection will creep in.
 They will also include any relevant sounds e.g. laughter, door opening.

 Sign Language Interpreters